For Sellers

 The inspector shall inspect:

-• a representative number of switches, lighting fixtures and receptacles, including receptacles observed and deemed to be arc-fault circuit interrupter (AFCI)-protected using the AFCI test button.
+- Representative number of switches, lighting fixtures, and receptacles, including receptacles observed and deemed to be arc-fault circuit interrupter (AFCI)-protected using the AFCI test button

-• all ground-fault circuit interrupter receptacles and circuit breakers observed and deemed to be GFCIs using a GFCI tester.
+- All ground-fault circuit interrupter receptacles and circuit breakers deemed to be GFCIs using a GFCI tester

 The inspector shall describe:

-• the main service disconnect's amperage rating, if labeled.
+- Main service disconnect's amperage rating, if labeled

 Fireplace